mitsuba-renderer/drjit/src/python/docstr.rst

     of the input arrays via :py:func:`drjit.eval` and then performs a sum reduction via :py:func:`drjit.sum`.

-    See the section on :ref:`horizontal reductions <horizontal-reductions>` for details on the properties of such horizontal reductions.
+    See the discussion of :py:func:`dr.reduce() <reduce>` for important general information about the properties of horizontal reductions.

     Args:
         arg0 (list | drjit.ArrayBase): A Python or Dr.Jit arithmetic type